 You should report your workplace injury or illness to your employer within 30 days.
 Otherwise, you risk losing your right to workers’ compensation benefits.

-If you’re eligible to file a third-party claim, you have four years from the date of the accident or diagnosis to file a personal injury lawsuit.
+If you’re eligible to file a third-party claim, you have two years from the date of the accident or diagnosis to file a personal injury lawsuit.

 Contact a Clearwater Workers’ Compensation Lawyer for a Free Consultation

-If you were injured on the job, Winters & Yonker, P.A. is here to help you fight for the maximum compensation you deserve.
+If you were injured on the job, Winters & Yonker Personal Injury Lawyers is here to help you fight for the maximum compensation you deserve.
 To learn more about how we can help, call for a free consultation with an experienced Clearwater workers’ compensation attorney today.